YunfanZhang42/mini_internet_project/README.md

    Discuss with the professor for this particular implementation- ensure that the list of *allowed* packages for Project 1, update DockerFile associated with the host and create a new image.

 3. See if the connectivity matrix can be sped up (not sure how to go about it).
 The current implementation details can be found in the original repository.

+4. Write better code:
+    - Generalize copyfile with better arguments.
+    - Integrate generateConnections.py and generateAS1000Connections.py into a single file